Cancel anytime

 Total Addressable Market (TAM)

-The global telecom equipment market is projected to reach hundreds of billions of dollars annually.
-Nokia is well-positioned to capture a significant share of this TAM, particularly in the 5G and fixed network segments.
+The TAM for telecom infrastructure is estimated to be in the hundreds of billions of dollars annually.
+Nokia aims to capture a significant portion through innovation and partnerships.

 Upturn SWOT Analysis